-When working with tissues or lysed blood, prepare a single-cell suspension using standard methods.
+When working with tissues prepare a single-cell suspension using manual methods or the gentleMACSTM Dissociator.

 For details see the protocols section at www.miltenyibiotec.com/protocols.

 ▲ Dead cells may bind non-specifically to MACS MicroBeads.
 To remove dead cells, we recommend using density gradient centrifugation or the Dead Cell Removal Kit (# 130-090-101).